 Whether you are buying a new set or playing with an old set, what's most important is that your clubs fit your body and swing.
 As far as fitting goes, for irons, lie angle and golf shaft characteristics are the most important aspects to consider.
 You should also have the lofts on all irons checked to see if they meet manufacturer's specs, as they tend to be inconsistent.
 For metal woods, fitting is more detailed.
 The idea is to find the optimum combination of such factors as launch angle, spin rate, clubhead speed, ball speed, etc.

 A lot of people in golf claim to be club fitters, but beware!
-A true Professional Club Fitter has years of training and is a real professional.
+A true Professional Club Fitter has years of training and experience, and is a real professional.
 Don't expect a Golf Professional or Teaching Professional, such as myself, to have such training!
 If you want the best, and are willing to pay for it, be sure to go to a true Club Fitting Professional who has extensively studied the art of club fitting if you want to be assured you're getting a job well done.
-However, most golfers don't need that exactness so something less may be adequate, but you risk a chance of getting clubs that don't fit that well!
+However, most golfers don't need that exactness so something less may be adequate, but there is a risk of getting clubs that don't fit that well!